Prenuptial Agreement Lawyers in San Diego

 Negotiating a prenuptial agreement establishes a marital contract on your own terms, and we highly recommend it.
 Call Mattis Law, A.P.C., at (858) 328-4400 today for a free consultation about your unique situation.
-Our San Diego family law attorneys have over four decades of experience helping couples negotiate fair and valid contracts that establish property and financial issues at the start of a marriage.
+Our San Diego family law attorneys have years of experience helping couples negotiate fair and valid contracts that establish property and financial issues at the start of a marriage.
 Our team will go to work so that future conflicts may be avoided.

 "I highly recommend Amelia Mattis Esq for anyone looking to create a Pre-Maritial agreement in a professional and respectable fashion."

 Under California state law, the Uniform Premarital Agreement Act (UPAA) governs the enforcement of written prenuptial agreements.
 Such an agreement can make provisions for the couple’s property, financial assets, and retirement funds, along with other issues that could have an impact on a marriage.
 However, a prenup cannot have a detrimental effect on a child’s right to support, nor does it supersede a court’s right to determine fair terms for child custody after a divorce.

 A prenuptial agreement is legally considered a general contract.
 As such, it requires valid consent from both parties.
 If a person is determined to have been mentally unfit or under duress when signing an agreement, that voids the contract.
 Nor can the consent be the result of fraud or a mistake.